Halton Fair Vote Luncheon Notes by Tina

 On a glorious Saturday, RODC members and 400 others gathered in Convocation Hall University of Toronto to hear six activist speakers, who all stand up for Democracy - with moderators Carol Off of CBC Radio’s “As It Happens” and Gillian Findlay of CBC TV’s “5th estate” to try to control proceedings and also to record the Q&A sessions for CBC.

 We began with Micah White, deputy editor of Adbusters magazine and instigator in chief of the Occupy Movement.
 He filled the vast hall with his energy and enthusiasm.
 He felt that the Occupy movement was a tactic rather than a long-term strategy but that it taught us a lot about what works and does not in “meme warfare” or helping a revolutionary idea go viral and the consequences of horizontal (leaderless) activism.
+Then came Chris Hedges, former pastor and journalist, foreign correspondent for the New York Times, who quit after a formal reprimand for denouncing the US invasion of Iraq.
+He disturbed many in the audience by describing criminal acts by the Obama administration.
+He spoke with revolutionary fervour about the need to stand up to authority and not be prevented from taking action.

 Margaret Atwood, 74-year-old poet, playwright novelist and Canadian icon, was at her wicked best, telling jokes and refusing to cooperate with anyone.
 She urged audience members to look at the website “Shit Harper Did” and donate money, towards a TV ad to be shown during the NHL Playoffs .